-11-9.
-MEDIUM TERM NOTES
+8. MEDIUM TERM NOTES

-Medium term notes are defined as all corporate and depository institution debt securities issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.
+Medium term notes are defined as all corporate and depository institution debt securities, issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States, and

-11-10.
-MONEY MARKET MUTUAL FUNDS
+9. MONEY MARKET AND MUTUAL FUNDS

 Shares of beneficial interest issued by diversified management companies that are money market funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940.
+Shares may not represent more than 10 percent of the money market fund's assets.

-Shares may not represent more than 10 percent of the funds or pool's asset and no more than 10% of the total portfolio may be invested in shares of any one money market mutual fund.
+Shares of beneficial interest issued by diversified management companies, commonly called mutual funds.
+Shares may not represent more than 10 percent of the fund's or pool's asset and no more than 10% of the total portfolio may be invested in shares of any one mutual fund.

-11-11.
-MORTGAGE OR ASSET-BACKED SECURITIES
+10. MORTGAGE OR ASSET-BACKED SECURITIES